vhscom/after-dark/README.md

 > Simplicity is the ultimate sophistication<br>
 > --- Leonardo da Vinci

+## Demo

+For a production example of this theme running on AWS please check out [Hack Cabin](http://hackcabin.com).
+There you can read more about the overall [site architecture](http://hackcabin.com/post/initial-commit/) as well.

 ## Features

 - Dark theme intended for low-light reading